microsoftgraph/msgraph-sdk-powershell/src/Security/Security/docs/v1.0-beta/Microsoft.Graph.Security.md

 Create new navigation property to payloads for security

 ### [New-MgSecurityCaseEdiscoveryCase](New-MgSecurityCaseEdiscoveryCase.md)
-Create a new ediscoveryCase object.
+Create new navigation property to ediscoveryCases for security

 ### [New-MgSecurityCaseEdiscoveryCaseCustodian](New-MgSecurityCaseEdiscoveryCaseCustodian.md)
-Create a new ediscoveryCustodian object.\nAfter the custodian object is created, you will need to create the custodian's userSource to reference their mailbox and OneDrive for Business site.
+Create new navigation property to custodians for security

 ### [New-MgSecurityCaseEdiscoveryCaseCustodianSiteSource](New-MgSecurityCaseEdiscoveryCaseCustodianSiteSource.md)
-Create a new siteSource object associated with an eDiscovery custodian.
+Create new navigation property to siteSources for security

 ### [New-MgSecurityCaseEdiscoveryCaseCustodianUnifiedGroupSource](New-MgSecurityCaseEdiscoveryCaseCustodianUnifiedGroupSource.md)
-Create a new unifiedGroupSource object associated with an eDiscovery custodian.
+Create new navigation property to unifiedGroupSources for security

 ### [New-MgSecurityCaseEdiscoveryCaseCustodianUserSource](New-MgSecurityCaseEdiscoveryCaseCustodianUserSource.md)
-Create a new userSource object associated with an eDiscovery custodian.
+Create new navigation property to userSources for security

 ### [New-MgSecurityCaseEdiscoveryCaseLegalHold](New-MgSecurityCaseEdiscoveryCaseLegalHold.md)
-Create a new ediscoveryHoldPolicy object.
+Create new navigation property to legalHolds for security

 ### [New-MgSecurityCaseEdiscoveryCaseLegalHoldSiteSource](New-MgSecurityCaseEdiscoveryCaseLegalHoldSiteSource.md)
-Create a new siteSource object.
+Create new navigation property to siteSources for security

 ### [New-MgSecurityCaseEdiscoveryCaseLegalHoldUserSource](New-MgSecurityCaseEdiscoveryCaseLegalHoldUserSource.md)
-Create a new userSource object.
+Create new navigation property to userSources for security

 ### [New-MgSecurityCaseEdiscoveryCaseNoncustodialDataSource](New-MgSecurityCaseEdiscoveryCaseNoncustodialDataSource.md)
-Create a new ediscoveryNoncustodialDataSource object.
+Create new navigation property to noncustodialDataSources for security

 ### [New-MgSecurityCaseEdiscoveryCaseOperation](New-MgSecurityCaseEdiscoveryCaseOperation.md)
 Create new navigation property to operations for security

 ### [New-MgSecurityCaseEdiscoveryCaseReviewSet](New-MgSecurityCaseEdiscoveryCaseReviewSet.md)
-Create a new ediscoveryReviewSet object.
+Create new navigation property to reviewSets for security

 ### [New-MgSecurityCaseEdiscoveryCaseReviewSetFile](New-MgSecurityCaseEdiscoveryCaseReviewSetFile.md)
 Create new navigation property to files for security

 ### [New-MgSecurityCaseEdiscoveryCaseReviewSetQuery](New-MgSecurityCaseEdiscoveryCaseReviewSetQuery.md)
-Create a new ediscoveryReviewSetQuery object.
+Create new navigation property to queries for security

 ### [New-MgSecurityCaseEdiscoveryCaseSearch](New-MgSecurityCaseEdiscoveryCaseSearch.md)
-Create a new ediscoverySearch object.
+Create new navigation property to searches for security

 ### [New-MgSecurityCaseEdiscoveryCaseSearchAdditionalSource](New-MgSecurityCaseEdiscoveryCaseSearchAdditionalSource.md)
-Create a new additional source associated with an eDiscovery search.
+Create new navigation property to additionalSources for security

 ### [New-MgSecurityCaseEdiscoveryCaseTag](New-MgSecurityCaseEdiscoveryCaseTag.md)
-Create a new ediscoveryReviewTag object.
+Create new navigation property to tags for security

 ### [New-MgSecurityCloudAppSecurityProfile](New-MgSecurityCloudAppSecurityProfile.md)
 Create new navigation property to cloudAppSecurityProfiles for security